ALFA-group/neural-program-comprehension/README.md

-# The Neural Bases of Program Comprehension
+# The Neuroscience of Program Comprehension
 Resources for the paper **Comprehension of computer programs relies primarily on domain-general executive resources** by *Anna A. Ivanova, Shashank Srikant, Yotaro Sueoka, Hope Kean, Riva Dhamala, Una-May O'Reilly, Marina U. Bers, Evelina Fedorenko*

 ## Folder structure